NorahAlhinti/frontend-nanodegree-arcade-game/README.md

 # Installing
-Just opent the game in your browser and start your fun game.
+Just open the game in your browser and start your fun game.

 # How to win this game